elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-broader-implications-of-gender-differences-in-justice-and-care-in-moral-judgments-according-to-colberg.md

 url: /learn/psychology/questions/what-are-the-broader-implications-of-gender-differences-in-justice-and-care-in-moral-judgments-according-to-colberg
 score: -1.0
 related_article1:
-    id: 164223
+    id: 164221
-    title: What role does social perspective taking play in moral judgments according to Colberg?
+    title: >-
+        Explain the stages of post morality in Colberg's theory.
     subject: Psychology
-    url: /learn/psychology/questions/what-role-does-social-perspective-taking-play-in-moral-judgments-according-to-colberg
+    url: /learn/psychology/questions/explain-the-stages-of-post-morality-in-colbergs-theory
 related_article2:
-    id: 164224
+    id: 164218
-    title: What are some criticisms of Colberg's theory regarding the moral reasoning of young children?
+    title: >-
+        What is the purpose of moral dilemmas in Colberg's theory, and how is the Heinz dilemma used to analyze moral reasoning?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-some-criticisms-of-colbergs-theory-regarding-the-moral-reasoning-of-young-children
+    url: /learn/psychology/questions/what-is-the-purpose-of-moral-dilemmas-in-colbergs-theory-and-how-is-the-heinz-dilemma-used-to-analyze-moral-reasoning
 related_article3:
-    id: 164226
+    id: 164223
-    title: What is androcentrism in moral reasoning, and how does it relate to Colberg's research?
+    title: >-
+        What role does social perspective taking play in moral judgments according to Colberg?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-androcentrism-in-moral-reasoning-and-how-does-it-relate-to-colbergs-research
+    url: /learn/psychology/questions/what-role-does-social-perspective-taking-play-in-moral-judgments-according-to-colberg
 related_article4:
-    id: 164222
+    id: 164227
-    title: How does cognitive development relate to moral development in Colberg's theory?
+    title: >-
+        How does Colberg's theory differentiate between justice and care in moral judgments?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-cognitive-development-relate-to-moral-development-in-colbergs-theory
+    url: /learn/psychology/questions/how-does-colbergs-theory-differentiate-between-justice-and-care-in-moral-judgments
 related_article5:
-    id: 164222
+    id: 164216
-    title: How does cognitive development relate to moral development in Colberg's theory?
+    title: >-
+        What is the definition of moral reasoning according to Colberg's theory, and why is it important?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-cognitive-development-relate-to-moral-development-in-colbergs-theory
+    url: /learn/psychology/questions/what-is-the-definition-of-moral-reasoning-according-to-colbergs-theory-and-why-is-it-important
 ---

 &nbsp;